With your permission, Mr Speaker, I would like to make a statement to the House about the draft Energy Price Cap Bill, which we are publishing today.

 I am grateful to my right hon.
 Friend, who is always a doughty champion of consumers.
 It is right in a competitive market that decisions should be taken by the companies, but it is clear from the proposals that we have made that we expect responsibility to be exercised and that unfair advantage should not be taken, especially not of vulnerable consumers who are not as able to switch, for example—this may apply to payment methods, in the way that he described.
 That is absolutely part of the duty of the regulator to look after consumers.

 Perhaps I could take this opportunity to reply to the point, which I did not respond to, that the hon.
 Member for Kilmarnock and Loudoun (Alan Brown) raised about the other costs on consumer bills.
-We have commissioned a review by the energy expert Professor Dieter Helm, which will be inquiring into just such things and reporting shortly.
+We have commissioned a review by the energy expert Professor Dieter Helm that will be inquiring into just such things and reporting shortly.

 Given that this policy was once described from the Dispatch Box as “a con”, “a joke”, “disastrous” and “living in a Marxist universe”, it would be churlish not to welcome the Secretary of State’s conversion to it today.
 Well done.
 He is very welcome to the party.
 However, I still think his voyage into the Marxist universe is a bit slow, if I can put it that way, because this is a draft Bill.
 It is four months since the general election.
 He said that there would be help this winter.
 He could have chosen to fast-track this measure with the Opposition Front Bench and get the help in now.
 Why so slow?
 Why not do it now?